cpagniel/LocalizationError/README.md

 # LocalizationError
-Data and code for Pagniello (2021)
+Data and code for Pagniello and Jaffe (2022).